 Poehler, Offerman team up for NBC craft-making reality show

-In this Jan.
-30, 2016, file photo, Amy Poehler arrives at the 22nd annual Screen Actors Guild Awards at the Shrine Auditorium & Expo Hall on Saturday, Jan.
-30, 2016, in Los Angeles.
-NBC announced on March 28, 2017, that Poehler is teaming up with her former "Parks and Recreation" co-star Nick Offerman for an for an NBC reality competition focused on craft making.
+In this Oct.
+7, 2015, file photo, actor Nick Offerman arrives at the LA Premiere of "Fargo" Season two at Arclight Cinemas Hollywood in Los Angeles.
+NBC announced on March 28, 2017, that Offerman is teaming up with his former "Parks and Recreation" co-star Amy Poehler for an for an NBC reality competition focused on craft making.

 Add your comments below